juanpablorealiniB2B/str-cypress-testrail-reporter/README.md

 This modified version of the salty-cypress-testrail-reporter doesn't include the option to create a test run from Cypress.
 This implies that the TestRun must already exist.

-Also, the issue regarding the last spec testd not being reported to TestRail has been fixed.
+Also, the issue regarding the last spec test not being reported to TestRail has been fixed.

 ## TestRail Settings